-Statement of Financial Accounting Standards (SFAS) No. 136, Transfers of Assets to a Not-for-Profit Organization or Charitable Trust That Raises or Holds Contributions for Others, issued by the Financial Accounting Standards Board, was effective for the Symphony in 2001.
-SFAS 136 has since been codified within the accounting standards in Accounting Standards Codification (ASC) 958-810, Not-for-Profit Entities and Consolidation.
-This Statement changed accounting principles generally accepted in the United States of America to require not-for-profit organizations to recognize their beneficial interests in the net assets held by such foundations as assets and to recognize subsequent changes therein as changes in their net assets.
-The KCSF has requested the Symphony not apply these provisions, resulting in omission of its beneficial interests in the net assets.
+Accounting Standards Codification (ASC) 958-810, Not-for-Profit Entities and Consolidation, requires not-for-profit organizations to recognize their beneficial interests in the net assets held by such foundations as assets and to recognize subsequent changes therein as changes in their net assets.
+The KCSF has requested the Symphony not apply these provisions, resulting in omission of its beneficial interests in the net assets of the KCSF from its assets and omission of changes in its beneficial interests from its change in net assets.
 See Note 6 for disclosures of investments at fair value and investment income received by the Symphony from the Foundation.